-Adding ML Inference Pipeline
+Adding a ML Inference Pipeline

-In this step, we will build the smart camera application by adding an ML pipeline to the existing Image resizing application.
-The Smart camera VVAS ML pipeline has built-in machine learning for applications such as pedestrian detection, face detection, and people counting with local display.The ML pipeline consists of ML Inference and ML overlay.
-The ML inference is performed by the DPU, a hardware component, and an ML overlay , is performed on the CPU by a VVAS software plugin.
+In this step, you build the SmartCam application by adding a ML pipeline to the existing image resizing application.
+The SmartCam VVAS ML pipeline has built-in machine learning for applications such as pedestrian detection, face detection, and people counting with local display.
+The ML pipeline consists of a ML inference and ML overlay.
+The ML inference is performed by the DPU, a hardware component, and a ML overlay, is performed on the CPU by a VVAS software plug-in.

-Adding the hardware ML pipeline to the Image resizing application involves the following steps:
+Adding the hardware ML pipeline to the image resizing application involves the following steps:

-2. Adding the Vitis AI DPU to the hardware pipeline.
+2. Adding the Vitis AI DPU to the hardware pipeline

-5. Run the design on the board.
+5. Running the design on the board

 Machine Learning Pre-processing

-An ML pre-processing pipeline would involve the following:
+A ML pre-processing pipeline involves the following:

 • CSC converts the incoming images from one color space to another.
 One example would be converting the NV12 image from a webcam to the RGB/BGR format expected by the neural network.